 Ong says more Malaysians are choosing the cashless route for the added security, wider merchant acceptance and preferred rates and fees.
 “Cash has its weaknesses.
 Travellers will have to worry about declaring the amount of cash they bring into a foreign country.
 Not to mention, being constantly wary of robbers or pickpockets.
 Not having to carry a huge wad of cash gives them peace of mind and allows them to enjoy their holidays.”

-“An American Express card issued by one of the big banks, for example, can charge users up to 5%.
+“Some credit cards can charge users up to 5% for cross-border spend.
 That is crazy high.
-Imagine taking your family for a holiday in Bali for a week and being charged US$50 for a US$1,000 hotel bill.
+Imagine taking your family for a holiday in Bali for a week and being charged US$50 on top of a US$1,000 hotel bill.
 That is a very high unnecessary cost.

 “On the other hand, we charge nothing.
 We do not make money out of cross-border payments at all.
 If they travel a lot — let’s say they spend US$10,000 a year travelling — they can save about US$400 to US$500 [on fees] using BigPay.”